Code-Institute-Submissions/Tmuat-Blowin-Smoke_MarResub/README.md

 ### Purpose

-As briefly stated in the description; the purpose of this site is to provide Kingston Upon Thames, Surrey with a website for individuals looking to visit the town; with key information on Food & Drink, Places To Stay & Attractions.
-Each area included a number of suggestions with links to external sites should the site visitor require more information.

 - The purpose of this site was to create a full-stack responsive site that allows all users to access and manage a dataset stored in a database.
 - Create a site using HTML, CSS, Javascript, Python (Flask) and MongoDB working together.
 - Create a site that allows users to find recipes and share their own (READ).